-The programme is renowned for providing excellent tutorial support to ensure students can relate module content to their individual practice setting.
+This course is renowned for providing excellent tutorial support to ensure that nurses, midwives and allied health professionals relate to the practice and senior roles.

-Health professionals will be able to use the course to develop their knowledge and skills in health care and to expand their own educational roles.
-Furthermore, teaching will be directed to enabling the development of analytical skills so students can critically examine practices within the contexts of the legislative and professional frameworks of their own countries.
+As an existing health professional, you will be able to use the course to develop your knowledge and skills in healthcare and expand on educational roles.
+You will develop analytical skills through interactive classes and lectures, so that you are able to critically examine practices within the context of legislative and professional frameworks of your own country.

-The modules will enable students to explore their employment situation and the potential for career progression in relation to the theoretical ideas put forward in these modules and to identify ways in which they may improve practice and services or pioneer new developments.
+The modules will allow you to explore your employment situation, recognise the potential for career progression, and identify ways in which you can improve practice and services or pioneer new developments.

-In addition the choice offered by three awards provides opportunities to pursue particular profession specific topics in greater depth.
-The modules incorporate the concept of ethical practice and the role of the advanced practice professional in creating and maintaining an ethical working environment; legal dimensions of practice will also be addressed.
+In addition, you will have the opportunity to pursue particular profession specific topics of your choice in greater depth.
+The modules incorporate ethical practice and the role of the advanced practice professional in creating and maintaining an ethical working environment; legal dimensions of practice will also be addressed.